Continuous and Discontinuous Phase Transitions in the evolution of a polygenic trait under stabilizing selective pressure: Results and Discussion

-In a $d$-dimensional physical system, $a$, $b$ and $c$ are related to the critical exponents, $\nu$, $\beta$ and $\gamma$, by the following relations \cite{binder}: $a=\beta/\nu d$, $b=\gamma/\nu d$, and $c=1/\nu d$.
+In a $d$-dimensional physical system, $a$, $b$ and $c$ are related to the critical exponents, $\nu$, $\beta$ and $\gamma$, by the following relations \cite{binder}: $a=\beta/\nu d$, $b=\gamma/\nu d$, and $c=1/\nu d$, where $\nu$, $\beta$ and $\gamma$ depend on the euclidean dimension, and tend to the mean field exponents in the limit of high dimension $d$.
 Although the space dimension is here not defined at all, we can evaluate $\beta$ and $\gamma$, from $a$, $b$ and $c$, as $\beta=a/c$ and $\gamma=b/c$.
-In Table \ref{tabella1}, $\mu_c$ and the scaling exponents obtained for different $\omega$ are listed.
-Although the errors are rather large and further analysis is necessary, the critical exponents seem to change along the critical line, and to tend to the mean field Ising critical exponents (i.e., $\beta=0.5$ and $\gamma=1$) by approaching $\omega_c$.
-We can speculate that the role of the euclidean dimension is here played by the selective pressure, which controls the {\em energy} landscape of the system (the increasing of $\omega$ corresponds to an increasing of the energy barriers between two minima).
+In Table \ref{tabella1}, $\mu_c$ and the scaling exponents obtained for different $\omega$ are listed \footnote{Note that the scaling relation $2\beta+\gamma=\nu d$, which in terms of $a$ and $b$ becomes $2a+b=1$, is almost everywhere verified.}.
+Although the errors are rather large (of the order of the $10$\%) and further analysis is necessary to confirm these findings, the critical exponents seem to change along the critical line, and to tend to the mean field Ising critical exponents (i.e., $\beta=0.5$ and $\gamma=1$) by approaching $\omega_c$.
+This result can be interpreted in the following way.
+The correspondence between micro-states with optimum phenotype and energy minima in physical systems is rather natural.
+Following this analogy, the growth of $\omega$ would correspond to increase the barriers between two minima.
+This suggests the possibility that the selective pressure in some sense plays the role of the euclidean dimension, controlling the {\it energy} landscape of the system, and the maximum selective pressure corresponds to the mean field limit, where energy barriers between different minima become infinite.

 For $\omega=0$, no crossing point is observed in the fourth order cumulant.
-Similar findings are obtained for $\omega=0.01$.
-Consistently, the maximum point of the susceptibility $\mu_c(N)$ goes to zero as $1/N$ (see inset of Fig. \ref{fig:5}) in the limit $N\rightarrow\infty$, and, as it is shown in main frame of Fig. \ref{fig:5}, the following trivial finite size scaling is found:
+Consistently, the maximum point of the susceptibility $\mu_c(N)$ goes to zero as $1/N$ (data not shown) in the limit $N\rightarrow\infty$, and the following trivial finite size scaling is found (data not shown):

 It is worth observing, that due to this scaling behavior of $\overline{q}$ and $\overline{\chi}$, the heterozygosity, $\overline{H}_s$, defined in Eq. (\ref{HS}) results scale free for $\omega=0$.
 Moreover, in absence of selective pressure, since the loci are independent, there is no dependence on $M$ at all.